 -

-Medical components such as surgical instruments, orthotics
+Medical components such as surgical instruments and orthotics

 -